camptocamp/c2cgeoportal/doc/developer/server_side.rst

 --------------------

-When we start a new version of c2cgeoportal or just before a new development phase it's a good idea to update the dependencies.
+When we start a new version of c2cgeoportal or just before a new development phase it is a good idea to update the dependencies.

 Eggs
 ~~~~